Tax guide

 1. As an expat, do I have to pay taxes in both Canada and the US?

 It depends.
-Tax treaties between the two countries, such as the Canada-US Tax Treaty, help prevent double taxation.
+The Canada-US tax treaty can help prevent double taxation.
 For example, you may be able to claim foreign tax credits for taxes paid in the other country.

 3. Can I deduct mortgage interest in Canada?